 Dr. Kennedy is a current member of the following educational organizations:

-Science Education: Council for Elementary Science International (CESI); International Council of Associations for Science Education (ICASE); National Alliance of State Science and Mathematics Coalitions (NASSMC); National Science Teachers Association (NSTA); and the Texas STEM Center Coalition (T-STEM).
-Internationally a member of the Association of Science Education (ASE) in the United Kingdom.
+Science Education: Council for Elementary Science International (CESI); National Alliance of State Science and Mathematics Coalitions (NASSMC); National Science Teachers Association (NSTA); and the Texas STEM Center Coalition (T-STEM).
+Internationally, she is a member of the International Council of Associations for Science Education (ICASE); the Association of Science Education (ASE) in the United Kingdom, and the European Science Education Research Association (ESERA).

-General Education (including Literacy and Language Learning): America Association of Teachers of Spanish and Portuguese (AATSP); the American Council on the Teaching of Foreign Languages (ACTFL); Kappa Delta Pi International Honor Society in Education; National Network for Early Language Learning (NNELL); Phi Delta Kappa International (PDK), and Teachers of English to Speakers of Other Languages (TESOL).
+General Education (including Literacy and Language Learning): The Association of International Educators (NAFSA); America Association of Teachers of Spanish and Portuguese (AATSP); the American Council on the Teaching of Foreign Languages (ACTFL); Kappa Delta Pi International Honor Society in Education; National Network for Early Language Learning (NNELL); Phi Delta Kappa International (PDK), and Teachers of English to Speakers of Other Languages (TESOL).

-She has presented scholarly papers and/or conducted educational workshops and meetings in the following locations around the world:
+She has presented scholarly papers and/or attended/conducted educational workshops and meetings in locations around the world.
+She has visited the following 103 countries:

 Teresa J. Kennedy, Ph.D.